-Bullet Point Network serves a client base of elite managers and investors who bring to our team companies and investments to work on together confidentially, Connecting Stories to Statistics in these 3 steps to amplify their long-term returns.
+Bullet Point Network serves a client base of elite managers and investors who bring to our team companies and investments to work on together confidentially, Quantifying their Stories in Scenarios via these 3 steps to amplify their long-term returns.

 They bring to the BPN team a business plan or investment thesis, plus their research and models that support it.
-Our team identifies templates in our Platform that suit the plan or thesis and responds within 5 business days with an Initial Underwriting that Connects Stories to Statistics to amplify the client's work into more scenarios for more confident strategy and investment decisions.
+Our team identifies templates in our Platform that suit the plan or thesis and responds within 5 business days with an Initial Underwriting that Quantifies their Stories in Scenarios to amplify the client's work into more scenarios for more confident strategy and investment decisions.

 After the client provides ideas to improve this Initial Underwriting, she works iteratively with the BPN team to produce a Final Underwriting that supports high-confidence decisions.